chhei/Heine_AJES_15_GlobalPaleoshorelines/README.md

 If you chose to utilise the data please quote the following paper:

 Christian Heine, Lune Gene Yeo, and R. Dietmar Muller (in press): Evaluating global paleoshoreline models for the Cretaceous and Cenozoic.
 Australian Journal of Earth Sciences.
+Download the draft version from [http://www.earthbyte.org/Resources/Pdf/HeineYeoMuller_GlobalPaleoshorelines_AJES_inpress.pdf]